sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 At this point you need to decide what commands you want you're user to have access too and copy the appropriate binaries into place.
-You can use the 'which' command to locate a binary and then copy it into the same directory within the jail.
-The following is an example for moving 'bash' over.
+You can use the `which` command to locate a binary and then copy it into the same directory within the jail.
+The following is an example for moving `bash` over.

 ```
 [root@localhost]# which bash